astropepe-apep/Astropepe/README.md

-# Astropepe
-ASTROPEPE is a meme coin that fuses the legendary internet icon Pepe the Frog with the limitless imagination of space exploration.
-More than just a meme token, ASTROPEPE represents the dream of going beyond the ordinary “to the moon”
+Astropepe is a Solana -based meme coin born from the community for the community.
+There is no grandiose promise, only entertainment, laughter, and joint opportunities.
+Fast, cheap, and of course ... full of memes!o